numbnet/icesoft/projects/icefaces-seam-booking/trunk/icefaces-seam-booking/readme-Icefaces.txt

 Icefaces-Seam Booking Example
 ====================
-This example demonstrates the use of Icefaces with Seam in a Java EE 5 environment and how, with very little change, a Seam application can become ajax-enhanced with ICEfaces
+This example demonstrates the use of Icefaces-1.6.1 with Seam in a Java EE 5 environment and how, with very little change, a Seam application can become ajax-enhanced with ICEfaces